notepad-plus-plus/notepad-plus-plus/PowerEditor/bin/readme.txt

 I worked for a big smart card company as an engineer developer.
 On 2003, I took charge of looking for an alternative solution for an internal tool coded in Java.
 The internal tool needed an edit component, and I discovered Scintilla (which allows me to develop in C++) on the Internet.
 I began my conception and development on this project.

-In the mean time, the company where I worked began to use a new development environment, and a property language as well, to re-develop all internal tools.
-All the developers were forced to use this unstable and uncomfortable IDE and the incoherent property language.
+In the mean time, the company where I worked began to use a new development environment, and a proprietary language as well, to re-develop all internal tools.
+All the developers were forced to use this unstable and uncomfortable IDE and the incoherent proprietary language.
 This project was unfortunately abandoned (or on the contrary?).

 As a C++/Java developer, I decided to continue the project in my spare time.
 The prototype of project was already done, I removed the components which depend on the specification of the abandoned project - It made a generic code editor.
 Then I made it available on sourceforge : that's the beginning of Notepad++.